ozars/Catch2/docs/logging.md

 `UNSCOPED_INFO` is similar to `INFO` with two key differences:

-- Lifetime of unscoped info is not tied to its own scope.
+- Lifetime of an unscoped message is not tied to its own scope.
-- Unscoped info can be reported by the first following assertion only, regardless of the result of that assertion.
+- An unscoped message can be reported by the first following assertion only, regardless of the result of that assertion.

-This macro can be used for reporting information from helper functions or inner scopes because lifetime of `UNSCOPED_INFO` is limited by the assertion following whereas lifetime of `INFO` is limited by its own scope.
+In other words, lifetime of `UNSCOPED_INFO` is limited by the following assertion (or by the end of test case/section, whichever comes first) whereas lifetime of `INFO` is limited by its own scope.

+These make this macro useful for reporting information from helper functions or inner scopes.
 An example:

 ```cpp
 void print_some_info() {